bkuhlmann/form-validator/README.md

 ### Field Keys

-The Form Validator design encourages one to use a union type for field keys so the compiler does most of the work for you should a field name be renamed, removed, etc. That said, you can use anything for a field key like an Integer, String, etc. but would recommend sticking with a union type if possible.
+The Form Validator design encourages one to use a union type for field keys so the compiler does most of the work for you should a field name be renamed, removed, etc. That said, you can use any type for the key but would recommend sticking with a union type if possible.

 In the above *Overview*, the following field key type was used: